safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 This highlights an interesting property of bitcoin - the 'true' state of the network can only be determined from the blockchain, which may be quite old, in some cases over an hour.
 This poses a challenging problem for merchants wanting to accept immediate payment, such as from in-store customers.

 How does the SAFE Network compare in terms of truth and handling 'race' situations?
-If a client announces a change to part of the network and a different change simultaneously to another part of the network, how does this resolve?
+If a client announces a change to part of the network and a conflicting change simultaneously to another part of the network, how does this resolve?

 When data is to be changed on the SAFE Network, a quorum (ie subset) of the close group nodes must agree to the change.
-If the client simultaneously announces different data so two thirds of the nodes in the group receive one version but a third receive a different version, consensus will not be reached and the change will not be made.
+If the client simultaneously announces different data so half of the nodes in the group receive one version but half receive a different version, consensus will not be reached and the change will not be made.

-It's actually a bit more subtle than that, depending on whether the data is mutable or immutable, a put or a post; but those details begins to blur the concept so it's best to research that yourself.
+It's actually a bit more subtle than that, depending on whether the data is mutable or immutable, a put or an append; but those details begins to blur the concept so it's best to research that yourself.

 There are some relevant articles on the blog - [multiple store/delete](https://blog.maidsafe.net/2014/02/23/multiple-storedelete/)